Aosta

 /ɑːˈɒstə/ ah-OST-ə, /ɑːˈɔːstə/ ah-AW-stə, /it/.) (official Aoste; (Note: Pronounced /fr/ in Aostan French and /fr/ in Standard French, formerly known as Aouste.)
-Aoûta (Note: Pronounced /frp/, Ouhta /frp/ or Valdôtain Veulla /frp/)) (Note: Also Augschtal or Ougstal; and Osta.) is the principal city of the Aosta Valley, a bilingual region in the Alps, 110 km north-northwest of Turin, Italy.
+Aoûta) (Note: Pronounced /frp/, and also known as Ohta /frp/ or Veulla /frp/; Augschtal or Ougstal; Osta.) is the capital and largest city of the Aosta Valley, a bilingual region in the Alps, 110 km north-northwest of Turin in Italy.
 It is situated near the Italian entrance of the Mont Blanc Tunnel and the Great St Bernard Tunnel, at the confluence of the Buthier and the Dora Baltea, and at the junction of the Great and Little St Bernard Pass routes.
+It has 33,127 inhabitants.